gtftyih/3DGlobalFormer/README.md

     dataset/:                           the folder for data loader.
     common/:                            the folder for basic functions.
     model/:                             the folder for 3DGlobalFormer network.
+    demo/:                              the folder for visulization.
-    run_global.py:                        the python code for 3DGlobalFormer networks training.
+    run_global.py:                      the python code for 3DGlobalFormer-S and 3DGlobalFormer-B networks training and testing. run_global_L.py:                    the python code for 3DGlobalFormer-L network training and testing.

 ## Environment
 Make sure you have the following dependencies installed: